Find products best meet your needs. No more worries about the authenticity of suppliers.Find Suppliers

-Machining a six-sided part, for example, on a vertical machining center typically requires the operator to move the part seven or more times – in and out, and from fixture-to-fixture.
+Machining a six-sided part, for example, on a vertical machining center typically requires the operator to move a part seven or more times – in and out, and from fixture to fixture.

 • Increased labor cost